🔷Calculate Point Cloud Convex Hull

 -

-Shape Simplification and Representation: Use fewer vertices (convex hull vertices) to represent the overall external contour and approximate shape of the point cloud.
+Shape simplification and representation: Use fewer vertices (convex hull vertices) to represent the overall external contour and approximate shape of the point cloud.

 -